 Let’s face it, traveling can get expensive.
-Every meal is out, lots of museums to see and hotels every night but you don’t have to be a Medici to visit Florence.
+Every meal is “out” along with lots of museums to see and hotels every night but you don’t have to be a Medici to visit Florence.
 A great way to balance the budget is to integrate some free activities into your schedule.
 Check out our list of fun and absolutely free things to do in Florence even today without an RSVP!

 Easily the largest public park near Florence and most commonly used by locals.
 It is a free public space and quite large.
 Perfect for a morning run or a beautiful day with nature.
 Very beautiful in the fall.